Galvanometer

 The configuration block above requires that the AMPSConfig file contains a Transport with the Name of websocket-any of Type websocket.

 When this configuration item is specified, Galvanometer will enable the query and subscription capabilities, and submit commands to AMPS over the specified Transport.
+The queries and subscriptions use the AMPS JavaScript client to connect to AMPS.

 For example, the websocket-any transport referenced in the snippet above might be defined as follows: